Summerhill, County Meath

 However, in about 1667, it was renamed Summerhill by the Langfords, the landed gentry, builders of Summerhill House and planners of the village as it is today.

 The ruins of the large Lynch castle can be seen in the village today while, apart from the village layout, only the demesne walls and entrance pillars of Summerhill House still stand.

 Summerhill House and Demesne

 The ancient seat of the Norman-Irish Lynch family had been granted to Bishop Henry Jones for his services provided as Scoutmaster General to Cromwell's Army.
 Henry Jones, Church of Ireland Lord Bishop of Meath in 1661, sold Summerhill and many other townlands to Sir Hercules Langford.

 Lynch's Castle, located on the Sumerhill Demesne, was then occupied by the Langfords until it was abandoned in the 1730s when Summerhill House was built for Hercules Langford Rowley, the father of Hercules Rowley, 2nd Viscount Langford.
 The old Lynch's Castle remained on the demesne as a folly.

 The house is accredited to architects Edward Lovett Pearce and Richard Cassels, although John Vanbrugh is supposed to have had a great influence on the house, which can be seen in the great chimney stacks.

 The house was damaged by fire on a number of occasions and then on 4 February 1921, it was set on fire by the Irish Republican Army and completely destroyed, after being looted.
+The IRA had heard a rumour it was going to occupied by the Auxiliaries.

-Summerhill House stood as a ruin until it was totally demolished in 1970 when the cut granite and stone was sold off.
+In 1957, the cut granite and stone from the house was sold off, and the ruin was fully destroyed in 1970.

 Empress of Austria

-The Empress Elisabeth of Austria of the Austro-Hungarian Empire visited Summerhill House in February 1879 as Empress of Austria and Queen of Hungary.
-Meath hunted the best hounds in the British Isles at the time, and Summerhill was chosen due to its grandeur, size safety, and centrality.
-When she was on one hunt in Dunshaughlin, as they came to Maynooth, they came across two men repairing a demesne wall of the Catholic seminary.
-As the deer they were hunting jumped into the land of the college, she followed without knowing where she was going and nearly jumped on the president of the college, professor William Walsh, who later became Lord Primate of Ireland and Lord Archbishop of Dublin.
+The Empress Elisabeth of Austria visited Summerhill House in February 1879 as Empress of Austria and Queen of Hungary.
+While based at Summerhill, she participated in a hunt which passed through the lands of Maynooth College.
+While crossing a wall of the college, Elisabeth reportedly nearly jumped on the then vice-president of the college, William Walsh, who later became Primate of Ireland.

-In November 2010, a riding whip appeared in a country house auction in Slane Castle held by Adams.
-This whip had been owned by Elisabeth of Austria and given to Robert Fowler of nearby Rahinston House who was the Master of the Meath Hounds at the time of her stay in Summerhill.
-The whip had been lost and had been found not long before the auction in Rahinston House.
-It was found in a mahogany presentation case with a silver crest plate bearing the imperial arms of Habsburg.
-The whip was sold for approximately €37,000 (£33,945).
+In November 2010, a riding whip was sold at a country house auction in Slane Castle.
+The whip had been owned by Elisabeth of Austria and given to Robert Fowler of nearby Rahinston House who was the Master of the Meath Hounds at the time of her stay in Summerhill.
+The whip had been found, not long before the auction, in a mahogany presentation case with a silver crest plate bearing the imperial arms of Habsburg.
+It sold for approximately €37,000.